evans-dan/yawi/README.md

 Like 63% of the devs on the planet, I decided to make a wordle clone.
 This is the base class for the game itself.

-Version 0.1 - the base game and a single Agent
+Version 0.3 - the base game and a single Agent

 # Release Notes
+* v0.3 (2022-03-07)
+  * implemented hard mode, where all revealed letters must be used in subsequent guesses
+  * added unittest entries for hard mode
 * v0.2 (2022-03-01)
   * modified the Wordle_Game class to hide some status message unless debug is True
   * created Wordle_Benchmark class, and added it to the integration testing in test.py.
 This will be used in later work to compare two Agents.